-When an allegation is made against an adult that meets the above criteria it should be reported immediately to the headteacher who is the 'case manager'.
+When an allegation is made against an adult that meets the above criteria it should be reported immediately to the Headteacher who is the 'case manager'.
 This includes allegations made against agency and supply staff, volunteers and contractors.
-Should an allegation be made against the headteacher, this will be reported to the Chair of the Academy Committee.
+Should an allegation be made against the Headteacher, this will be reported to the chair of the Academy Committee.

-In the event that neither the headteacher nor the Chair of the Academy Committee is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as headteacher/the DSL, the Vice Chair of the Academy Committee or the LADO.
+In the event that neither the Headteacher nor chair of the Academy Committee is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher/the DSL, the vice chair of the Academy Committee or the LADO.